Among stock investors, a common strategy/belief held is Value investing — buying stocks that are relatively cheaper on price/fundamental ratios.

 What did they find?

-Of course, one can use other measures to identify cheap stocks, besides P/E and B/M. We examined different methods here.
+Of course, one can use other measures to identify cheap stocks, besides P/E and B/M. We examined different methods in our value metrics study.
 However, the big picture takeaway was the following — Value beat Growth.

 So back to our Russell 1000 examples–why then, does the Russell 1000 indices have Growth beating Value?